sdarwin/boost-tasks/docs/site-tools.md

 This can then be copy and pasted into the release notes:
 feed/history/boost_1_72_0.qbk

-and the information appears in many other files:
+and the information appears in many other generated files, based on the .qbk file:
 users/history/version_1_72_0.html
 generated/dev.rss
 generated/state/page-cache.txt